-The IT consulting and staffing services industry is regulated in the United States and other countries in which we operate.
+The IT services and solutions industry is regulated in the United States and other countries in which we operate.
 We are subject to federal, state, and local laws and regulations governing the employer/employee relationship, such as those related to payment of federal, state, and local payroll and unemployment taxes for our corporate employees and billable professional employees, tax withholding, social security or retirement benefits, licensing, wage and hour requirements, paid sick leave, paid family leave and other leaves, employee benefits, pay equity, non-discrimination, sexual harassment, and workers' compensation; and we must further comply with immigration laws and a wide variety of notice and administrative requirements, such as record keeping, written contracts, notification, and reporting.
 We are also subject to U.S. laws and regulations relating to government contracts with federal agencies.
 In certain other countries, we may not be considered the legal employer of our temporary personnel, however we are still responsible for collecting taxes and social security deductions and transmitting these amounts to the taxing authorities.

-In addition, we are subject to data privacy, protection, and security laws and regulations, the most significant of which are the European General Data Protection Act ("GDPR") and the U.K.'s Data Protection Act 2018 (which implements the GDPR into U.K. law).
+In addition, we receive, store, use and otherwise process information that relates to individuals and/or constitutes "personal information" or similar terms under applicable data privacy laws, including from and about our employees and business contacts.
+We also depend on a number of third-party vendors in relation to the operation of our business, a number of which process personal information on our behalf.
+We and our vendors are subject to data privacy, protection, and security laws, rules, regulations, industry standards and other requirements, including the European General Data Protection Act ("GDPR") and the U.K.'s Data Protection Act 2018 (which implements the GDPR into U.K. law).
 These laws impose stringent data protection requirements on personal information and provide for significant penalties for noncompliance.
 These laws impact our U.S. operations as well as our European operations as they apply not only to third-party transactions, but also to transfers of information among the Company and its subsidiaries.
-Certain U.S. states have also enacted data privacy laws requiring security measures for personal information.
-Any non-compliance with the data privacy laws applicable to our business could result in governmental enforcement actions, fines, and other penalties that could potentially have an adverse effect on our operations and reputation.
+Certain U.S. states such as California have also enacted data privacy laws are constantly evolving and are subject to change, creating a complex compliance environment.
+In some cases, these requirements may be either unclear in their interpretation and application or they may have inconsistent or conflicting requirements with each other.
+Further, there has been a substantial increase in legislative activity and regulatory focus on data privacy and security in the United States and elsewhere, including in relation to cybersecurity incidents.
+Any non-compliance or perceived non-compliance with the data privacy laws applicable to our business could result in legal claims or proceedings (including class actions), governmental enforcement actions and investigations, fines, and other penalties that could potentially have an adverse effect on our operations and reputation.